vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 #### A Strategy To Achieving Succinctness

 zk-STARK proofs are used because of their speed, and they require no trusted setup.
 They are however a lot more sizable compared to zk-SNARK proofs.
 It is for this reason, and the succinctness of the zk-SNARKs, that the zkProver uses a zk-SNARK to attest to the correctness of the zk-STARK proofs. zk-SNARKs are therefore published as the validity proofs to state changes.
-This strategy has huge benefits as it causes gas costs to reduce from 5M to 350K.
+This strategy has huge benefits as it results in gas costs reducing from 5M to 350K.